jdorn/js-form-validator/README.md

 --------------------
 This is an object containing all the validation logic.
 The keys are field identifiers and the values are objects containing a 'field' and 'validate' parameter.

 Most of the time, you probably want to use the field's id or name as the key.

-The 'field' parameter is what will pass into the validate function as well as addError, removeError, etc.
+The 'field' parameter of a rule is what will pass into the validate function as well as addError, removeError, etc.
 The 'validate' parameter is a function that throws an exception message when validation fails.
 The 1st argument to the validation function is the field.
 The 2nd argument is the event that caused the validation.